What is a nuclear medicine scan?

 - Parathyroid Scan

 - V/Q Scan

 - Hepatobiliary Scan with & without ejection fraction

 - Liver-Spleen Scan with SPECT

-- Hepatobiliary Scan: Nothing to eat or drink for 6 hours prior to scan.
+- Hepatobiliary Scan: Nothing to eat or drink for 6 hours prior to the scan.

-- Gastric Emptying Scan: Nothing to eat or drink 4 hours prior to scan.
+- Gastric Emptying Scan: Nothing to eat or drink 4 hours prior to the scan.

-- Nuclear Stress Test: Nothing to eat 4 hours prior to scan, call regarding cardiac medications.
-Wear two-piece outfit, short sleeve shirt.
-Please bring small snack to eat during examination break.
+- Nuclear Stress Test: Nothing to eat 4 hours prior to the scan, call regarding cardiac medications.
+Wear a two-piece outfit, short sleeve shirt.
+Please bring a small snack to eat during the examination break.
 3-4 hr exam.
 (Bring a book!)

 - Unless your physician tells you otherwise, you may resume your normal activities after your nuclear medicine scan.
 If any special instructions are necessary, you will be informed by the technologist before you leave the nuclear medicine department.